 To prevent spreading the disease:

-- Wash your hands thoroughly with soap and water or an alcohol-based gel.
+- wash your hands thoroughly with soap and water and dry.

 Stay away from work, school or childcare when you have diarrhoea or vomiting and don't return until all symptoms have stopped for 48 hours.